Like I said before, we’ll continue our Sierra retrospective by going to SPAAAAAACE! More specifically, Space Quest I.

 While I do like the title lettering, the rest of this cover is very unimaginative.
 It looks more like a manual cover than box art.
-Also, “3D animated”?
-I know this wasn’t the first or the last game at the time to claiming it, but I wouldn’t call the ability to walk in front and behind background objects, exactly “3D”.
+Also, “3-D animated”?
+I know this wasn’t the first or the last game at the time to claim it, but I wouldn’t call the ability to walk in front and behind background objects, exactly “3D”.

 Again, I like the title and the space car, but the background is just empty.
 Three flare effects imitating stars doesn’t exactly screams “SPAAAAAAACE”.
 And adding a screenshot at random doesn’t help either.

 Yes, much better.
 Although that space car doesn’t appear in the game, this looks like a proper sci-fi cover.

 But enough stargazing and time to boot this bantha: